MicrosoftDocs/Hololens/hololens/hololens2-start.md

     ![Select region](images/05-region.png)

 1. Calibrate HoloLens to your eyes.
 If you choose to skip calibration, you'll be prompted the next time you log in.
-    1. First, you will adjust your visor.
+    1. First, you'll adjust your visor.

     ![Calibration selection screen](images/06-et-corners.png)